Mt Ishiwari (石割山)

 10:09 Yamanaka-ko Hirano (山中湖平野)

-Once you arrive at Yamanaka-ko, you will have about 6.5 hours to do your hike, which should be plenty of time, with maybe the option to squeeze in an onsen visit as well.
+Once you get off the bus at Yamanaka-ko Hirano (山中湖平野), the sechdule will give you 6.5 hours to do your hike, which should be plenty of time, with maybe the option to squeeze in an onsen visit as well.
+With a point-to-point hike, you will get on the bus at a different bus stop, Fuji-san Yamanaka-ko (富士山山中湖), for your trip back to Shinjuku.

-Unfortunately due to the tourism around Kagaguchi-ko, the buses can become a little bit delayed in getting home.
-An alternative option if you wanted to be more flexible on time is to go to Kawaguchi-ko after your hike, from which there are trains you can get home on instead.
-(Although note that the express trains back to Tokyo also tend to book out!)
+Unfortunately due to the tourism around Kagaguchi-ko, the buses can become a little bit delayed with traffic so I would keep this in mind if you had plans afterwards.
+An alternative option if you wanted to be more flexible on time is to get a local bus to Kawaguchi-ko station after your hike, from which there are trains you can get home on instead.
+The seats on the express trains back to Tokyo also tend to book out, but if you really need to get back on time, you can stand for the whole train ride instead.

 Time Location Transport Cost